vinj026/vinjo.me/content/blog/second-post.md

 date: 2025-07-25
 description: A personal reflection on growing up with technology, from childhood play to daily life.
+navigation:
+  title: It All Started with a Home Computer
+  description: A personal reflection on growing up with technology, from childhood
+    play to daily life.
 ---

 Sometimes I just sit and think, “Damn, time really flies.”
 It's already 2025, and I'm 24.
 Looking back, my life feels like a series of small experiments.
 From playing games, messing with scripts, and eventually getting into the world of IT.
 And it all started with one thing: our home computer.